djreiss/diffimWriteup/README.md

 It should also be noted that currently the spatially-varying decorrelation (described below) is functional in the case when pre-convolution is also enabled.
 These images show the same issues as the non-spatially-varying version described above.

-**Timing:** Enabling decorrelation along with pre-convolution increases run-time from 55.6 to 68.0 seconds, or an increase of 22.3%.
-It is not clear why decorrelation in the case of pre-convolution increases run-time so significantly when it does not do so when pre-convolution is disabled.
+**Timing:** Enabling decorrelation along with pre-convolution increases run-time from 55.8 to 67.8 seconds, an increase of 12 seconds, or 21.5%.

 # 2. Zackay, et al. (2016) (ZOGY) image subtraction